MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-center-security.md

 ## External authentication enabled

-**External authentication enabled** shows the number of websites where there is at least one authentication provider enabled which isn't Microsoft Entra ID allowing access to Dataverse data. for more information, go to [Authentication providers](../security/authentication/index.md).
+**External authentication enabled** shows the number of websites where there is at least one authentication provider enabled which isn't Microsoft Entra ID allowing access to Dataverse data.
+For more information, go to [Authentication providers](../security/authentication/index.md).

 Select **View details** to review the external authentication configuration for each website.